section-engineering-education/engineering-education/articles/bottom-sheet-dialogs-using-android-studio/index.md

 - `STATE_EXPANDED` - the dialog is visible to its maximum defined height.
 - `STATE_COLLAPSED` - the dialog is visible depending on the set `peekHeight`.
 - `STATE_DRAGGING` - the user is dragging the dialog up and down.
-- `STATE_SETTLING` - show that the dialog is settling at a specific height, This can be the `peekHeight`, expanded height, or zero if the dialog is hidden.
+- `STATE_SETTLING` - show that the dialog is settling at a specific height.
+This can be the `peekHeight`, expanded height, or zero if the dialog is hidden.
 - `STATE_HIDDEN` - the dialog is not visible.

 The last thing we will do is listen to the state of the dialog.
 To do that, we will add `BottomSheetCallback` to detect any state changes.